schuckr53/SQL_Project_Data_Job_Analysis/README.md

 - **Need for Database Management:** The demand counts of Oracle, SQL Server, NoSQL represent a need for analysts that can manage the inflow and retention of data within databases, utilizing a number of tools in order to do so.
 - **Visualization and Intelligence:** Analyst candidates would do well to maintain proficiency in business intelligence tools like Tableau and Looker, with respective demand counts of 230 and 49 - bridging the gap in understanding between hands-on analysts and interested stakeholders would appear to be an extremely desirable and well-compensated ability in the world of business intelligence.
 # What I Learned
-This course and related project instilled in me a greater understanding of the techincal aspects of querying data alongside the investigative practices of an analyst.
+This course and related project instilled in me a greater understanding of the technical aspects of querying data alongside the investigative practices of an analyst.
 I can move forward in my journey to apply for data analyst and related roles having achieved the following:
 - **Familiarity with SQL** - this coding language is foundational to my ability to manipulate raw data and gleam from it the insights necessary to pursue a career in data analytics.
 I can now comfortably draft my own queries using a number of different commands.
 - **Database Construction** - using PostgreSQL on my own, I have the framework to build my own databases with mock or live data that can be incorporated into my own research and resulting projects.
 - **Real-world Data Analysis** - utilized a real and comprehensive data set across multiple tables to convey insights that are applicable to my desire to become a data analyst, crafting a comprehensive report that outlines my own insights alongside my upgraded skillset.